Skip to Content

 16. A New Iconic Soda Fountain

-a black & white float and a creamsicle float on the counter of brooklyn farmacy with a soda "jerk" in the background.
+A black & white float and a creamsicle float on the counter of brooklyn farmacy with a soda "jerk" in the background.

 Brooklyn Farmacy, at the corner of Sackett and Henry streets in Carrol Gardens, is our favorite place to be on a hot summer day.
-If we’re lucky we can snag seats at the counter and watch the employees making shakes and sundaes.
+If we’re lucky, we can snag seats at the counter and watch the employees making shakes and sundaes.

 We love the floats because in addition to typical soda flavors they have classics like cherry-lime rickey and new flavors like hibiscus (try it with the coconut ice cream!).